-We are delighted to announce the winners of the Historic Houses' inaugural Collections Award, in partnership with Dreweatts.
+We are delighted to announce the winner of the 2023 Historic Houses' Collections Award, in partnership with Dreweatts.

-This award honours the creators, owners, curators, researchers, and conservators who preserve, augment, restore and interpret these beautiful and significant objects, enabling the public to understand and enjoy them and the stories that they tell.
+The award was introduced last year to honour the creators, owners, curators, researchers, and conservators who preserve, augment, restore and interpret the beautiful and significant objects on show inside historic houses up and down the country, enabling the public to understand and enjoy them and the stories that they tell.

 We are delighted to present a grant of £4,500 to further improve interpretation and display of this marvellous collection.